National Library of Kosovo: Library cooperation

 The National Library of Kosovo is responsible for coordinating all Kosovo libraries within the country.
 Also, it is responsible for supplying information for higher education and research, and access to various databases.

 Collections

-The National Library of Kosovo has 1,890,194 library units, with 475,324 titles, which 382,806 of them are books, 281,591 are magazines, 984,022 newspapers and 241,775 other units.
+The National Library of Kosovo has 1,890,194 library units, with 475,324 titles, 382,806 of which are books, 281,591 are magazines, 984,022 newspapers and 241,775 other units.
 Between 2004 and 2009 the library was enriched with 30,000 new titles.

 In 2013 the number of the library's collections reached 2 million units.

 Collections of rare old books, old newspapers and magazines, Albanian manuscripts with Latin, Greek and Arabic graphics are a precious treasure of cultural heritage stored in this institution.
 Also, maps, photo documents and other valuable documents present a great cultural heritage.

 The oldest book found in the National Library is Historia de vita et gestis Scanderbegi Epirotarum principis by Marin Barleti, written in Latin.